-Finland reach men's ice hockey final
+Norway win record 15th Winters gold

 They will face the Russian Olympic Committee, the defending champions, or Sweden in Sunday's gold medal match.

-The Fins had beaten Slovakia 6-2 in their tournament opener but this was a much closer affair, with Manninen's opener one of a few scoring chances in the opening period.
+The Finns had beaten Slovakia 6-2 in their tournament opener but this was a much closer affair, with Manninen's opener one of a few scoring chances in the opening period.

 The rest of game was then dominated by the two netminders, with Slovakia's Rybar making 25 saves, while Harri Sateri made 28 to earn the shutout for Finland.

-While they have never claimed Olympic gold Finland, the number two-ranked team in the world, have claimed a medal in three of the past four Games, including silver in Turin in 2006.
+While they have never claimed Olympic gold, Finland - the number two-ranked team in the world - have claimed a medal in three of the past four Games, including silver in Turin in 2006.

 - What's the worst that could happen?
 A delayed flight, a one-night stand and now they're neighbours...